 Physical Match Glossary

-Fracture: the separation of an object or material into two or more pieces under the action of stress.
+Fracture/Cut/Tear: the separation of an object into two or more pieces under the action of stress.

-Fracture surfaces: These are the edges along the fracture or the surfaces facing each other when the fracture is reconstructed.
-When glass breaks, the edge through the thickness of the glass, displays markings called ridges.
+Fracture edges and surfaces: These are the edges along the fracture and the surfaces facing each other when the fracture is reconstructed.

-Physical Match: Two or more items that share sufficient corresponding random characteristics that demonstrate that the items once formed a single item.
-This includes items that exhibit corresponding fractured surfaces.
+Physical Match: Two or more items that share sufficient corresponding random characteristics that indicate that the items were once part of a single object.

 Stereoscopic Microscopy: A stereo microscope is used to view the item at various levels of magnification.
 A typical stereo microscope will range from 4 times magnification up to 100 times magnification.